CikuMuhoro/-100PythonProjects-CodingJourney/README.md

 4. A warm-up task :Write a program which will find all such numbers which are divisible by 7 but are not a multiple of 5, between 2000 and 3200 (both included).
 The numbers obtained should be printed in a comma-separated sequence on a single line.(RangeModule)

 5. A warm-up task :Given a sentence, return a sentence with the words reversed (ReverseSentence)

+6.  warm-up task : Given an integer n, return True if n is within 10 of either 100 or 200